re-do/re-posts/TakingTypeScriptTooFar/TakingTypeScriptTooFar.md

     Expression extends `${infer Optional}?`
     // Recurse to infer the type of the inner expression and add undefined as a valid type.
     ?
 TypeOfExpression<Optional> | undefined
-    // If the expression contains a "|"...
+    // If the expression includes "|"...
     : Expression extends `${infer Left}|${infer Right}`
     // Recurse to infer the type of each half (either is valid).
     ?
 TypeOfExpression<Left> | TypeOfExpression<Right>